You’ve had another baby and it feels like your happy family is growing; there is plenty of love to go around.

 But what can you do?

-• Acknowledge your child’s feelings.
-It is important that she feels heard.
+- Acknowledge your child’s feelings.
+It is important that they feel heard.
 You could try saying things like: ‘Yes, babies do cry a lot, don’t they’, ‘It’s tough when mummy/daddy has to stop playing to feed the baby, isn’t it?’
-It’s better not to simply tell the older child that she just has to get used to it and that this is the way things are now, as that may only breed further resentment on her part.
+It’s better not to simply tell the older child that they just have to get used to it and that this is the way things are now, as that may only breed further resentment on their part.

-• Ask your child why the new baby makes him unhappy and what he liked about being an only child.
-It may then be possible to help him work through the feelings that he is struggling with and re-create some of the things he liked when he was the only child.
+- Ask your child why the new baby makes them unhappy and what they liked about being an only child.
+It may then be possible to help them work through the feelings that they are struggling with and re-create some of the things they liked when they were the only child.

-• Have some one-to-one time.
-Some protected time with your eldest while someone else looks after the baby may make her feel more secure, even if it’s only a quick trip to the park.
+- Have some one-to-one time.
+Some protected time with your eldest while someone else looks after the baby may make them feel more secure, even if it’s only a quick trip to the park.

-• Try to point out how much the baby likes her older brother, e.g. ‘look how much she smiles when she watches you on the swings’.
-It could help to make him feel as if he contributes to making the baby happy.
+- Try to point out how much the baby likes their older sibling, e.g. ‘look how much she smiles when she watches you on the swings’.
+It could help to make them feel as if they contribute to making the baby happy.

-• Get her involved in some of the caring tasks for the new baby, e.g. ‘can you sing to the baby in the car?’
-But don’t ask her to do too much, in case she begins to feel overly responsible.
+- Get them involved in some of the caring tasks for the new baby, e.g. ‘can you sing to the baby in the car?’
+But don’t ask them to do too much, in case they begin to feel overly responsible.

 Finally, please be encouraged that this is unlikely to last forever.
 It may seem like it will, but it is probably a phase, and even in the midst of this time of adjustment your children will be contributing to each other’s social and emotional development.